Skip to content

 PGY-7

-The Neurosurgery Residency offers CAST-accredited fellowships in the following subspecialties.
-The fellowships are restricted to trainees in the Neurosurgery Residency.
+The Neurosurgery Residency offers fellowships in the following subspecialties.
+These fellowships are currently offered as enfolded experiences to trainees in the Neurosurgery Residency.

 In addition to exceptional clinical training, neurosurgery residents have access to a robust neuroscience research program in neurosurgery.
-Eight full-time research faculty members have ongoing programs in a wide range of areas, including neural engineering, a joint program between Penn State Neurosurgery and Penn State Engineering Science and Mechanics.
+Eight full-time research faculty members have ongoing programs in a wide range of areas, including neural engineering, a joint program between Penn State Neurosurgery and the Department of Engineering Science and Mechanics, at Penn State University’s main campus.
 Penn State Neurosurgery has more than $8,000,000 in active grants and ranks among the highest neurosurgery departments in NIH funding nationwide.

 The department also supports a vigorous clinical research program with a well-developed clinical trials group.
 More than 40 investigator-initiated or industry-sponsored clinical studies are underway.